 For the following days, your Azerbaijan itinerary will depend on where you are going next.

 Going back to Baku requires a full day, so if you need to catch a plane, better go there the day before.

-If you are going to Georgia, I recommend you stop in Zaqatala.
+If you are traveling to Georgia, I recommend you stop in Zaqatala.
 That’s what I did.
 I spent a few hours there, just exploring its fortress and busy square.
 It has its own charm.

 The place is also famous for dushbara, a local dumpling soup.
 You can find it in some restaurants in Baku but it is originally from here, so you will find the best.
 Just go to any of the local restaurants nearby the station, in the center.

 How to go to Georgia – From Zaqatala, take a marshrutka to Balakan (like 1AZN) and, from there, take a taxi to the border.
 Very easy and straightforward.
 Once in Georgia, you will officially be in the wine region called Kakheti and, from the border, you can find transportation to Signaghi.